rk1a/minetest/docs-minetester/source/tutorials/create_task.rst

 A task has to define or modify the following two global variables in the Lua script environment:

-1. ``REWARD``: a scalar floting point number indicating the reward received at the current step.
+1. ``REWARD``: a scalar floating point number indicating the reward received at the current step.
 2. ``TERMINAL``: a boolean indicating whether the agent has reached a terminal state of the task.

 The variables can be changed at every step, or based on in-game events.